The LGBTQ+ guide to Stockholm

 Gay and lesbian life in Stockholm is like the city itself: easily accessible, hugely fun, highly varied, warm, and welcoming.
 Over the years, Stockholm has emerged as one of the world’s favorite gay and lesbian destinations, winning awards and topping Where to go-lists across the planet.

-Want to find LGBTI-friendly restaurants and bars?
+Want to find LGBTQ+ -friendly restaurants and bars?
 Check out our guide here!

-Looking for LGBTI-clubs and events?
+Looking for The LGBTQ+ clubs and events?
 See what's coming up in our guide!

 LGBT Progress in Sweden